ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 Primary seed set:

 * rare large-effect schizophrenia genes identified independently of common-variant GWAS;
-* primary source: SCHEMA rare coding-variant results;
+* primary source: SCHEMA (Schizophrenia Exome Sequencing Meta-Analysis consortium) rare coding-variant results;
 * the initial seed set will use genes meeting the predefined strongest evidence threshold from SCHEMA;
-* an expanded seed set may use SCHEMA genes meeting FDR < 5%, if prespecified before the schizophrenia analysis.

 These seed genes represent rare coding-variant evidence for schizophrenia risk and are independent of the common-variant GWAS summary statistics used for MAGMA.